Skip to main content

 Providing essential surgical care to communities in East Africa with limited access to trained surgeons and medical infrastructure.

-Partnering with local medical teams across Central and South America to deliver surgical care and build sustainable clinical capacity.
+Partnering with local medical teams across Central America to deliver surgical care and build sustainable clinical capacity.